Detail Page

 The second semester will open the eyes of students to see the rich relationship religion and science have with one another.
 Ranging from Teilhard’s view of our sacred and evolving universe, the Galileo affair, the Church and evolution, and how faith can benefit those in science related careers, students will consider how Christ extends to all aspects of existence and shines, most especially, in science.

-The Southern Catholic writer Flannery O’Connor wrote it best: a good man is hard to find.
-This course begs the question – What does it mean to be a good man?
+In the second semester, the class will focus on the following questions: What does it mean to be a good man?
 What does it even mean to be good?
-Spanning the ancient Greek writings of Aristotle and Plato through the technological world of biomedical engineering, this course will explore not only the historical, philosophical and theological foundations of ethics, but will also debate the merits of these theories in the context of contemporary arguments about medicine, technology, war, sex, business, and the environment.
+Spanning the ancient Greek writings of Aristotle and Plato through the technological world of biomedical engineering, this course will explore not only the historical, philosophical,

 • World Religions/ Suffering, Evil and Death - 153